VETERAN STUDENT GUIDE FOR FINANCING YOUR EDUCATION

 Apply for your benefits with the VA.
 If you have used your VA educational benefits elsewhere prior to University of Bridgeport, please also complete a Request for Change of Program or Place of Training, VA Form 22-1995.
 This form is available through the same online application, VONAPP, where you apply for your benefits.

-For Ch.
-33 only: Provide your VA certificate of eligibility for benefits to University of Bridgeport’s VA Certifying Official and to your school’s financial aid office.
+For all Chapters excluding Ch.
+31 (VR&E): Provide your VA certificate of eligibility for benefits to University of Bridgeport’s VA Certifying Official and to your school’s financial aid office.
 (See contact information below.)

 Complete a Veterans Request for Certification form to receive benefits at University of Bridgeport.
 There are two Veterans Request forms: